florencex5/Hard_Commodities/analysis_and_methodology/The_interconnectedness_new.md

                * **Energy Commodities CPI**: Copper’s correlation surged by 46%, and aluminum’s by 15%.
                * **Energy Services CPI**: Correlations decreased slightly, with copper falling by 13% and aluminum by 6%.
            * Transitioning from the COVID-19 period to the post-COVID period, the dynamics shifted again:
-               * **Energy CPI and Energy**: Commodities CPI: Correlations declined sharply.
+               * **Energy CPI and Energy Commodities CPI**: Correlations declined sharply.
 Notably, Energy Commodities CPI correlations dropped significantly—by 78% for copper and 86% for aluminum.
                * **Energy Services CPI**: Correlations showed marked increases with both metals.

           * **Digital Assets: Cryptocurrency**